aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ### Generating OpenAPI specifications

-OpenAPI specifications are integral to understanding and interacting with modern web APIs.
-They describe the entire API, including routes, parameters, responses, and more.
-This specification can be machine-generated from your codebase, ensuring it remains up-to-date with your API's implementation.
+OpenAPI specifications detail web APIs, covering routes, parameters, responses, etc. They can be auto-generated from your code, keeping them synchronized with your API's actual implementation.

-With Powertools, these specifications can be outputted as a Pydantic object or as a raw JSON schema string:
+Powertools allows exporting these specifications as a Pydantic object or a JSON schema string:

 === "OpenAPI specification as a Pydantic object"